 The benefits of hiring a contractor

-As your business evolves and grows you may need this service full-time, and that should be the tipping point for when you look permanently hire for the role.
+As your business evolves and grows you as a business owner may need this service full-time, and that should be the tipping point for when you look permanently hire for the role.

-This of course, will then make you an employer which carries many extra responsibilities.
+This of course, will then make you an employer which carries many extra responsibilities as a business owner.
 There are conditions that, legally, you need to have in place for your employees.